Super Deluxe (film): Marketing and release

 Thiagarajan Kumararaja had initially planned to premiere the film at the 71st Cannes Film Festival during May 2018, which could not happen due to production delays.
 In February 2019, it was revealed that YNOT X, the distribution arm of YNOT Studios, had acquired the film rights.
 The official theatrical trailer was released on YouTube on 22 February 2019, which had Vijay Sethupathi narrating the entire segments of the storyline through the trailer.
 Hindustan Times and The Indian Express reviewed the trailer as "highly intriguing".
-The film's publicity designer, Gopi Prasanna, created a graffiti tribute for the film, which was considered to be his first professional artwork.
+The film's publicity designer, Gopi Prasannaa, created a graffiti tribute for the film, which was considered to be his first professional artwork.

 Super Deluxe received an A (adults only) certificate from the censor board without any cuts, unlike Aaranya Kaandam, which had 52 cuts.
 It also had a speculated runtime of 176 minutes.
 The film was screened in more than 800 theaters across Tamil Nadu on 29 March 2019.
 A special premiere was held at the United States on 28 March in 85 locations distributed by Prime Media.
 Despite being an adult-rated film, the film was watched by family audiences owing to the fanbase of Vijay Sethupathi across rural and urban audiences.Super Deluxe was screened and was conferred the "Equality in Cinema Award" at the 2019 Indian Film Festival of Melbourne.
 It was also screened at the Fantasia International Film Festival, the largest genre film festival in North America and the Bucheon International Fantastic Film Festival.
 After its theatrical premiere, the film was made available for streaming on Netflix.
 It was dubbed in Telugu under the same title and released directly through the streaming service Aha on 30 July 2021.